RyanEubank/DatabaseProject/README.md

 #### Install Eclipse
 For ease of use of this code, run it on [Eclipse IDE](https://www.eclipse.org/downloads/)
-- In the launch.bat file, be sure that the path is set wherever your javafx-sdk-19 is located at and double click it to run it.
+- In the launch.bat file, be sure that the path is set wherever your javafx-sdk-19 is located at and double click it to run it. (if this doesn't work then you're stuck doing in command prompt use: cd eclipse-workspace\DatabaseProject\lib and then use: set PATH_TO_FX="lib/javafx-sdk-19/lib" )
 - Be sure to go to run -> run configurations -> java application -> arguments, and then make a new configuration if it doesn't exist by setting a VM arguments using: --module-path "lib/javafx-sdk-19/lib" --add-modules javafx.controls and then click the apply button
 - Set the needed dependencies in the dependencies tab (located in run - run configuration -> java application -> dependencies -> add external jars -> select the javafx .jar files and the mySQL connector .jar file -> open -> apply) under the Classpath Entries section.
 Within the Classpath Entries section, should be the the database project folder, JRE system library [ire], the mysql connector .jar file (located in your computers's Program Files(x86) -> MySQL folder -> Connector J 8.0 folder), and the rest of the javafx .jar files (located in DatabaseProject\lib\javafx-sdk-19\lib).
 - If you don't have the Referenced Libraries section in Eclipse's Package Explorer, then right click on the project -> build path -> configure build path -> java build path -> libraries -> classpath -> add the .jar files of mySQL connector .jar and the javafx .jar files from the previous steps -> apply -> apply and close